Dr Sarah Parker

 My research specialises in nineteenth- and early twentieth-century literature, with an emphasis on women’s writing, poetry, decadence and aestheticism, gender and sexualities, and visual cultures.

-My first monograph, The Lesbian Muse and Poetic Identity, 1889-1930 reconsiders the role of the muse in late-Victorian and modernist women's poetry.
-Encompassing British and American women poets, I examine works by Michael Field (Katharine Bradley and Edith Cooper), Olive Custance, Amy Lowell, H.D. and Bryher.
+My first monograph, The Lesbian Muse and Poetic Identity, 1889-1930 reconsiders the role of the muse in late-Victorian and modernist women's poetry, analysing works by Michael Field (Katharine Bradley and Edith Cooper), Olive Custance, Amy Lowell, H.D. and Bryher.

-I welcome proposals from potential research students interested in women’s writing of the period 1870-1930, decadence/aestheticism, and gender and sexuality during this time period.
+I welcome proposals from potential research students interested in literature of the period 1870-1930, women’s writing, decadence/aestheticism, and gender and sexuality during this time period.

-Invited lecture at Steepletop, home of Edna St. Vincent Millay (Austerlitz, New York)
+- Invited lecture at Steepletop, home of Edna St. Vincent Millay (Austerlitz, New York), September 2016

-Postdoctoral Representative, British Association of Victorian Studies (BAVS).
+- Careers Representative, British Association of Victorian Studies (BAVS)